jtahmores/JDSC/README.md

 # RUN

 The original code is implemented using Matlab R2018a.
-For running the code, run the "office.m", "piedemo.m", "demomnist_usps" and "coildemo.m " files.
+For running the code, run the "office.m", "piedemo.m", "demomnist_usps.m" and "coildemo.m " files.

 # Datasets